johnbayko/hicp/docs/hicp.rst

   "selection":
     For "toggle" presentation, this is interpreted as an integet to indicate how many columns are desired.
+Items are arranged vertically, and wrapped to the next column.
 Non-positive or non-integer values are ignored.
 Default is 1.

     This is a suggestion, and can be adjusted by the user agent, e.g if height